qkzk/fm/development.md

 - Press Shift+V to enter visual selection (directory & tree display modes).
 Flag files by moving up or down.
 - More consistant keybinds : Alt (used to open menus) : Alt+c opens the compression menu, Shift+c opens the config file.
 - Copy text file content to clipbloard with Ctrl+a.
 Only works for "text" file as guessed by their extension.
-- iterm2 Inline Image Protocol. comptabible terminal emulators (WezTerm etc.) can use their own image displayer.
+- iterm2 Inline Image Protocol.
+Compatible terminal emulators (WezTerm etc.) can use their own image displayer.
   You can display images without having ueberzug installed

-**Bugfixes :**

-- click in menus was offset by 2
-- shell would open in other tab path
-- open config file did nothing
+- removed "clips" for videos animations.
+It was too slow :( I'll try again someday
 - Removed "terminal" from configuration.
 Doesn't break config file.
 It's just not used anymore.
 - VISUAL flagging like in ranger.
 Press V (shift + v) and flag while you move.
 - swaped default keybinds between 'Compression' and 'Config file'.
 Compression is a menu and most of them are opened with Alt